fpcorso/data-blog/content/2021-07-29-recurring-aws-lambda.md

 ---
-Title: Recurring AWS Lambda
+Title: Setting Up a Recurring AWS Lambda Function Using AWS EventBridge
 Date: 2021-08-02 08:00
 Tags: lambda
 Category: Python
-Slug: recurring-lambda
+Slug: recurring-aws-lambda-eventbridge-schedule
+Series: AWS Lambda 101
 Authors: Frank Corso
 Summary: TBD
 Description: TBD
 Status: draft
 ---
 There are many ways for triggering a Lambda function.
 You could manually run it.
 You can have it run automatically when a new object is added to an s3 bucket.
-You can have it run when someone access a specific endpoint.
+You can have it run when someone accesses a specific endpoint.

 One common need is to have the Lambda function run on a recurring schedule.
 We can achieve this using AWS's EventBridge.